Olympus E-M10 II vs Leica CL

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the CL provides a better video resolution than the E-M10 II.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the CL provides a better video resolution than the E-M10 II.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/60p.

 Feature comparison: Olympus E-M10 II vs Leica CL

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-M10 II and the CL are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The table below summarizes some of the other core capabilities of the Olympus E-M10 II and Leica CL in connection with corresponding information for a sample of similar cameras.

 |Fujifilm X-T20« »||2360||n||3.0||1040||tilting||Y||4000||8.0||Y||n||Fujifilm X-T20|